 Colleges and universities often require their students, regardless of immigration status, to have health insurance.
 In high school, you may have received your medical care at a community clinic or participated in a state insurance program for undocumented children under age 19, but these usually aren’t viable options to pursue as an adult enrolled in school.

 - Participate in your school’s optional or mandatory student health plan.
 If your school has accepted you despite your immigration status, you may be eligible for a student health plan.
 Your university might work with you to help you cover the costs.
 Note that usually only full-time students qualify.
 Part-time study, independent study, or opting to take online classes may affect your eligibility for the school’s health insurance plan.
 Check with your school for more information.

 - Purchase a policy through a private company.
 Not all private insurance companies offer health care coverage to immigrants who do not hold authorized immigration documents, but policies are out there.
 They are usually expensive, so be sure to consider them along with your school’s insurance plan.

 It is important to get health insurance so that you have coverage during emergencies, but your school may also require it.
 If it is not offered by your school and you cannot afford to purchase private insurance, you may be interested in visiting community health clinics.
 It is also important to note that by law, hospitals must provide some emergency care to everyone, regardless of immigration status or ability to pay.
 These services include emergency screenings, treatment until stabilization (including treatment for an unborn baby), and transfer to a different health care facility, if necessary.
 Learn more about emergency services for immigrants without documents here.

-If you are looking for more information about enrolling in college as an undocumented student, refer to the students without documents section of Student Caffé.
+If you are looking for more information about enrolling in college as an undocumented student, refer to this section of Student Caffé.